-Generally, the independent board of commissioners has better supervision of managers to influence the possibility of deviations made by managers.
+Generally, The potential of manager deviations is reduced becauze to the independent board of commissioners' improved management oversight.
 Jensen & Meckling (1976) stated that agency theory supports the statement that outsiders must dominate the board to increase the board's independence.
-Some opinions say that non-executive directors are needed to control and supervise the behavior of management who act opportunistically.
-The research results by Antonia (2008) shows that the larger the proportion of external commissioners, the smaller the earning management.
-This indicates that the proportion of the board of commissioners has a negative effect on earnings management.
+According to some viewpoints, independent directors are needed to monitor and limit the opportunistic conduct of management.
+The research results by Antonia (2008) shows that the lager the proportion of external commissioners, the smaller the earning management.
+This suggests that the composition of the board of commissioners has a detrimental impact on the management of earnings.